 A chain of various evidence, incorrect blood withdrawal, issues with the testing machine, medical and pharmaceutical issues, and disputes to the search warrant will result in inadmissible test results.

-If you need an aggressive DUI defense lawyer in Jackson, reach out to The Law Office of Jeremy B. Rubin today!
+If you need an aggressive DUI defense lawyer in Jackson, reach out to New Jersey Criminal Defense Lawyers today!

 What is a DUI Drug Offense?